Search the Collection

 Sitter associated with 64 portraits

-Henry VII was the son of Edmund Tudor, Earl of Richmond, and head of the house of Lancaster after the death of Henry VI.
-He defeated and killed the Yorkist king Richard III at the battle of Bosworth Field in 1485, establishing the Tudor monarchy.
+Henry VII was the son of Edmund Tudor, Earl of Richmond and Lady Margaret Beaufort.
+He was head of the house of Lancaster after the death of Henry VI and the founder of the Tudor dynasty.
+He assumed power in 1485 having defeated and killed the Yorkist king Richard III at the battle of Bosworth Field, establishing the Tudor monarchy.
+In 1486 he united the houses of York and Lancaster through his marriage to Elizabeth of York and finally ended the War of the Roses.
 A notably clever king, he amassed enormous wealth for the Crown and established relative peace in England.